gtzjh/myserver/README.md

    - The script automatically detects and adapts to the system

 5. **Firewall**
-   - For RHEL/CentOS, firewall rules are automatically updated
    - For Debian/Ubuntu, you may need to configure UFW separately

 ## Troubleshooting